English: Wax gourd

-As suggested by its category wax gourd are plants that are Cool in nature.
-This means that wax gourd tend to help people who have too much "heat" in their body, although with less effect than a plant that would be Cold in nature.
+As suggested by its category Dong Gua is Cool in nature.
+This means that Dong Gua tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition wax gourd can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Dong Gua can help restore a harmonious balance between Yin and Yang.

-Wax gourd also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like wax gourd tend to slow down acute reactions and detoxify the body.
+Dong Gua also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Dong Gua tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such wax gourd are thought to target the Bladder, the Gallbladder and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Dong Gua is thought to target the Bladder, the Gallbladder and the Lung.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Different extracts of B. hispida significantly reduced the ulcer index produced by various ulcerogens.
 Wxtracts of B. hispida may thus be considered to be a drug of natural origin possessing anti-ulcer activity.1